BREAD (FOR SOCIAL CHANGE) CULTURAL ROUTE

 Important added social value: The amount collected from each group is 100% a donation for each local house and with these funds the house will finance free monthly Bread Therapy sessions with children and adults with disabilities and other vulnerable groups, and promotes the true social mission of the organization.

-The first Bread House in Bulgaria and in the World (Museum of Bread),
+The first Bread House in Bulgaria and in the World and Bread for Social Change Museum,

 The House of Architect Dimov (Architectural Monument), 37 Sava Silov Str. (across “St.Nicholas” Church)